-By way of example, last July we requested spending data from a Kansas school district; they had previously complied with a request for the same information.
+By way of example, KPI requested spending data from a Kansas school district; they had previously complied with a request for the same information.
 The district intended to charge us overtime rates to compile the information and ultimately settled on a bill of \$950.31 to provide a spreadsheet of payroll listings.
 Presumably, payroll data had already been compiled and should not have taken the 32 hours' worth of work the district indicated, let alone an expectation of employee overtime.
 After negotiating with the district in question we paid \$637 for the requested records.

 The idea of negotiating for lower costs is not limited to our experience at Kansas Policy Institute.
-The Kansas City Star reportedi that the American Civil Liberties Union was charged \$83 for records from the Kansas City Kansas police department, nothing by the City of Hutchinson, and \$11,000 by the City of Lenexa.
+The Kansas City Star reported that the American Civil Liberties Union was charged \$83 for records from the Kansas City Kansas police department, nothing by the City of Hutchinson, and \$11,000 by the City of Lenexa.
 The article further explained that the ACLU was negotiating for lower fees.
+Granted, this story is now several years old but it emerged as a similar version of this bill was considered by the legislature and perfectly illustrates the point.
+It also begs the question, what about the people that do not have the wherewithal to negotiate for lower fees?